gr8username/Hypixel-Online-Telegram-Bot/README.md

 Obtaining the Telegram API key, instructions can be found on [https://core.telegram.org/bots](https://core.telegram.org/bots)

 Once the API key for the bot has been obtained, you must send the bot a message and figure out the chat ID.
-This can usually be obtained by going to https://api.telegram.org/bot<API-KEY>/getUpdates and finding the chat id section of the json for.
+This can usually be obtained by going to https://api.telegram.org/bot<API-KEY>/getUpdates and finding the chat id section of the json for the message you previously sent to the bot.